aggregion/agr/RUN_NODE.md

 # Prerequisites

-Please make sure you have installed next utilities:
+### Hardware requirements
+* CPU with 4 cores or more
+* 8GB RAM or more
+* At least 500GB free disk space

+### Software requirements
+* Any operating system that supports Docker
-* docker & docker-compose (How to install on ubuntu-like systems https://docs.docker.com/install/linux/docker-ce/ubuntu/)
+* Installed docker & docker-compose (How to install on ubuntu-like systems https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-* git (`apt-get install git` on ubuntu-like systems)
+* Installed git (`apt-get install git` on ubuntu-like systems)

-Also make sure that you have at least 500 GB free space for docker containers.

 # Installation
 ```sh